-Whether you call it periodontitis, periodontal disease, gum disease, pyorrhea, or anything else, gum disease is responsible for more lost teeth in the US than any other cause.
-Bet you didn’t know that, did you?
-And did you know that studies show that up to 80% of Americans have some level of this chronic infection?
+It doesn’t matter what you call it: periodontitis, periodontal disease, gum disease, pyorrhea, or anything else, gum disease is responsible for more lost teeth in the US than anything else.
+Did you know that studies show that up to 80% of Americans have some level of this chronic infection?
 That’s a scary statistic, especially since periodontal disease is also linked to worsened diabetes and increased risk of heart attack and stroke.
 So if you have gum disease, what can you do about it?
-Well, here’s a quick run-down on the traditional treatments for it, and then we’ll talk about an amazing gum surgery alternative treatment!
+Well, here’s a quick run-down on the traditional treatments for it, and then we’ll talk about LANAP, the laser alternative to gum surgery.

-- Scaling and Root Planing, aka a “deep cleaning;” while good at removing the tartar (calculus) from the teeth and some diseased gum tissue, it can’t actually kill the bacteria responsible.
+- Scaling and Root Planing, a.k.a a “deep cleaning,” while good at removing the tartar (calculus) from the teeth and some diseased gum tissue, can’t actually kill the bacteria responsible.
 Sometimes done together with surgery.

 - “Pocket reduction” periodontal surgery, which was essentially cutting away the gums, leaving long tooth roots exposed and sensitive, and the recovery usually took a couple weeks.

 Developed by Drs.
 Robert Gregg & Delwin McCarthy, LANAP is a patented protocol.
 Their desire to provide the best for the patient means that every dentist must be thoroughly trained and licensed in the exact procedure that has been tested for years.
-In addition, LANAP is the only laser treatment for periodontitis with published literature to back it up.
-So what that means to you is that it is safe and really works.
+In addition, LANAP is the only laser treatment for periodontitis with rigorous studies published, and nearly 20 years of successful treatment, to back it up.
+That means you can rest assured, it is safe and really works.

 LANAP is a procedure that involves multiple steps in a precise order.

-- We create a small opening all the way around the teeth with the laser, which kills bacteria and the infected gum tissue, then begins breaking down calculus (tartar).
+- We create a small opening all the way around the teeth with the laser.
+This step kills bacteria, removes the infected gum tissue, then begins breaking down calculus (tartar).

-- We use various instruments to thoroughly remove as much of the tartar build-up as possible.
+- We thoroughly remove as much of the tartar build-up as possible.

-- We adjust your bite to remove any areas where you may be grinding your teeth and loosening them.
+- We adjust your bite to level any areas that are hitting together too hard and unevenly.

 - There is a series of follow-up visits to carefully evaluate your healing.